- Benefits of Study Abroad @ WMU

 Tuition and Fees

-*Program fees are based on full-time status and do not include home instution rates.
+*Program fees are based on full-time status and do not include home institution rates.
+Books and incidental expenses are not included.

 Study Abroad at WMU students are required to live on campus.
 Students should apply online for campus housing as soon as they have been accepted to Western Michigan University and have received their Bronco NetID and password.